awsandy/aws-permission-boudaries/README.md

 * It allows the user to perform some Lambda operations , S3 operations and read/list IAM
 * It then also when creating a role
-  * Insists when creating a role that the naming convention is followed
+  * Ensures that the role naming convention is followed.
-  * Insists the Permission Boundary policy BoundaryForJenkins is selected when creating a role
+  * Ensures the Permission Boundary policy BoundaryForJenkins is selected when creating a role
-  * Restricts the Roles that can be passed to Lambda to ones conforming to the naming convention.
+  * Restricts the Roles that can be passed to Lambda to ones that conform to the naming convention.

 *Policy: MinimalPermissionsForJenkins*